-- Rolling stock describes equipment that is used to transport passengers which includes buses, vans, cars, locomotive and trolley.
+- Rolling stock describes equipment that is used to transport passengers which includes buses, vans, cars, locomotives and trolleys.

 - Equipment is a tangible item that has having a useful life of more than one year and the value of the item cost is more than $5,000.
 Examples of equipment include but are not limited to: Forklifts, generators, trailers, tire balancers, vehicle lifts, etc.

-- Subrecipients must not encumber property with Federal and State funds without prior approval from TxDOT PTN.
+- Subrecipients must not encumber property with federal and state funds without prior approval from PTN.

 - Subrecipients shall maintain equipment to ensure that the equipment remains in good condition.